duckduckgo/duckduckhack-docs/welcome/how-ias-work.md

 There is no need for front end display files because this Goodie uses the simplest form of displaying results: [structured responses](http://docs.duckduckhack.com/frontend-reference/setting-goodie-display.html#easy-structured-responses).

+> To easily generate these files, name them correctly, and locate them in the right folders, you can use the `duckpan new` command line tool.
+More details can be found in the walkthroughs, as well as the [DuckPAN reference](http://docs.duckduckhack.com/resources/duckpan-overview.html).

 ### Custom Goodie Display

 Your Goodie can also have a more sophisticated front end response.
 The [BPMToMs](https://duck.co/ia/view/bpmto_ms) Goodie is a good example.
 It uses a [handlebars](http://handlebarsjs.com) HTML template and a css file to render and style the results: